azdavis/millet/README.md

 ## Install

-There is a [VS Code][vscode] extension on the [marketplace][].
+- There is a [VS Code][vscode] extension on the VS Code [marketplace][].
+- The same extension is also published on [Open VSX][ovsx].

-VS Code is the only editor for which we provide an "official" extension.
+VS Code (and compatible editors) is the only editor for which we provide an "official" extension.
 However, because Millet is a language server, it should be able to be adapted to work with any editor that supports language servers.

 ## Community